Masamerc/ps4_calendar_updater/README.md

 ## 1. Overview
 A web-scraping project which updatates your Goolge Calendar with release dates of upcoming PS4 games.

-The main goal is to help PS4 gamers like myself who have no time or too lazy to go to websites like IGN to check upcoming PS4 games.
+The main goal is to help PS4 gamers like myself who have no time or too lazy to go to websites like IGN to check upcoming PS4 releases.
 <br>
 <br>